maplibre/ngx-maplibre-gl/README.md

 (window as any).global = window;
 ```

-Then, in your app's main module (or in any other module), import the `NgxMapboxGLModule`:
+Then, in your app's main module (or in any other module), import the `NgxMapLibreGLModule`:

 ```ts
 ...